FOLLOW US ON FACEBOOK

 Homework Spelling Activities

-This term the Year 1 Homework Program has slightly changed to include a compulsory additional spelling activitiy each week.
+This term the Year 1 Homework Program will continue to include a compulsory additional spelling activitiy each week.
 The children may choose this additional spelling activity each week from those listed on a spelling activity table glued in the front of your child's homework book.
-Each week the children should be completing home readers, spelling practise, a spelling activity (this is the new component), an inquiry question and Reading Eggs and Mathletics tasks.
+Each week the children should be completing home readers, spelling practise, a spelling activity, an inquiry question and Reading Eggs and Mathletics tasks.
 There is a checklist with all of these tasks listed glued in the front of your child's homework book.
 Could we please ask that this checklist is ticked off and signed each week when the homework activities are completed.
 Many thanks for your cooperation.

 We will hold a ‘Reading to an Adult’ program on Tuesday and Wednesday mornings from 8:45am – 9:15am.
 During these sessions, parent helpers will read one-on-one with students and ask students related comprehension questions.